alwin-github/SIEM-WAZUH/README.md

 After setting up the virtual machines:

-Use Ubuntu as the SIEM Server
+a) Use Ubuntu as the SIEM Server
-Responsible for log collection, analysis, and threat detection Hosts the SIEM platform (e.g., Wazuh/ELK stack)
+b) Responsible for log collection, analysis, and threat detection
+c) Hosts the SIEM platform (e.g., Wazuh/ELK stack)
-Use Windows 10 as the Agent System
+d) Use Windows 10 as the Agent System
-Acts as an endpoint machine
+e) Acts as an endpoint machine
-Generates logs and security events
+f) Generates logs and security events
-Sends collected data to the SIEM server for monitoring
+g) Sends collected data to the SIEM server for monitoring

 # ✅ Advantages of SIEM